autolab-fi/line-robot-curriculum/lessons/module_4/encoders_en.md

 ```

 ## Conclusion
-You've learned about encoders - sensors for precise robot movement.
+You've learned about encoders - sensors for precise rover movement.
 Understanding how they work and how to read their values is crucial for advanced robot control.
 In the next lesson, we'll use encoders to build an odometer that tracks the robot's total distance traveled!